 Your Junior Advisors (JAs), of course, will probably be two of the first people you talk to when you need help with something – and that’s great, because that’s what their role is!
 But sometimes you’ll need some help from someone other than your JAs.
 Here are some pointers on where to go and who to connect with.

-When you’re not feeing well or if you’d like to talk with a counselor about something that’s on your mind, the Student Health Center (located on Hoxsey Street) is a great place to go for support.
+When you’re not feeing well or if you’d like to talk with a counselor about something that’s on your mind, the Student Health Center is a great place to go for support.

 - Services are free but there may be a cost for lab tests or other referrals as necessary outside the Student Health Center.
-Appointments are highly recommended for medical services.
+Appointments are highly recommended for medical services and will help your schedule by not having to wait for availability.
 You can usually get a same-day or next-day appointment for medical services.

 - If you need a medication, you can set up an account at the local Rite Aid Pharmacy.
 Your prescription, faxed from the Student Health Center, will normally be delivered by Rite Aid the following business day to the Center for your pick-up.